Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Finite element setting

 Now we aim to show that the stiffness matrix $A$ owns the structure of a $d$-level Toeplitz matrix.
 This is decisive for this work, since it finally enables us to solve the discretized system (\ref{discretizedproblem}) in an affordable way.

-From now on the assumption (A2) on the kernel function becomes relevant.
-At this point we note that the mapping $(x,y) \mapsto \mathcal{X}_{B_R(x)}(y) $ is translation invariant, since translations of the upper form $x \mapsto b + Qx$ are isometric in Euclidean space.
-This also holds if we define the ball $B_R$ with respect to another than the $||\cdot||_2$-norm.
-Hence, we can regard the kernel as a function
+From now on the assumption (A2) on the kernel function becomes crucial.
+At this point we note that the indicator function $(x,y) \mapsto \mathcal{X}_{B_R(x)}(y) $ is translation and reflection invariant.
+This even holds if the ball $B_R(x)$ is defined with respect to another than the $||\cdot||_2$-norm.
+Hence, as mentioned in \eqref{kernel_indicatorfunction}, we can regard the kernel as a composition